-In the peripheral nervous system, the efferent ANS is divided into sympathetic and parasympathetic systems.
+In the peripheral nervous system, the ANS is divided into sympathetic and parasympathetic systems.
+Both refer only to the efferent pathways.
 The sympathetic system is the more developed, while the parasympathetic system reaches only specific organs.
 The sympathetic system activates functions required for energy consumption, blood pressure and heart rate.
-The parasympathetic system is related to the preservation of the body reserves (activates the digestive system).
+The parasympathetic system is related to the preservation of the body reserves.
 Functionally, both systems are antagonistic in those organs that have a dual innervation.
-However, in some organs one system may dominate the other (as in the case of the parasympathetic system controlling of the urinary bladder) while others receive only one type of autonomic innervation (sympathetic) such as sweat glands.
+However, in some organs one system may dominate the other (as in the case of the parasympathetic system controlling of the urinary bladder) while others receive only one type of autonomic innervation (sympathetic) such as sweat glands and blood vessels (with the exception of the brain vessels, heart, and reproductive organs).

-The general visceral efferent pathway (GVE) in sympathetic and parasympathetic systems involves two neurons: one preganglionic and another postganglionic.
-The body of the preganglionic neuron is located in the central nervous system and the postganglionic neuron has its body located in autonomic ganglia, derived from the neural crest.
+The sympathetic and parasympathetic systems, involve two neurons: one preganglionic and, a second, postganglionic (derived from the neural crest).
+The body of the preganglionic neuron is located in the central nervous system and the postganglionic neuron has its body located in autonomic ganglia.
 Both neurons, preganglionic and postganglionic, communicate using the neurotransmitter acetylcholine.
-The postganglionic neuron acts on the target organ, releasing neurotransmitters (norepinephrine in the case of sympathetic neurons, and acetylcholine in parasympathetic neurons).
+The postganglionic neuron acts on the target organ by releasing neurotransmitters (norepinephrine in the case of sympathetic neurons, and acetylcholine in parasympathetic neurons).

-The general visceral afferent (GVA) neurons are derived from the neural crest.
-The neurons included in the spinal nerves, have their bodies is located at the level of the spinal ganglia in the dorsal root of the spinal nerves.
-For the cranial nerves, the soma is located in the distal ganglia of the glossopharyngeal and vagus, and the geniculate ganglion of the facial nerve.
+The visceral afferent neurons derive from the neural crest and have their bodies located in the spinal ganglia of the dorsal root of the spinal nerves.
+For the cranial nerves, the body of the visceral afferent neurons is located in the distal glossopharyngeal and vagal ganglia, and in the geniculate ganglion of the facial nerve.
+In the case of the oculomotor nerve, it is located at the level of the trigeminal ganglion.
+However, the terms sympathetic and parasympathetic refer only to the efferent pathways.

-For the pelvic viscera, the nociceptive signals travel through sacral parasympatic nerves with the exception of the vagina witch project all its afferent pathways via somatic pudendal nerve.
+For pelvic viscera, nociceptive impulses are transmitted by fibers attached to the sacral parasympathetic nerves, with the exception of the vagina that projects all the afferent pathways alongside the pudendal nerve (somatic).
 The referred pain areas of pelvic viscera are located in the low abdomen related to lumbar dermatomes, and sacroperineal areas related to by sacral dermatomes.

 John Newport Langley was a British physiologist (1852-1925) who advanced research in neurotransmitters and chemical receptors.